-Frugal Foodie Friday: Nothing fancy, just a delicious, tender loaf of bread that I adapted from Kevin’s recipe over at Closet Cooking.
-He tops the loaf with maple sugar.
-I did sprinkle on a little coconut sugar one time that I made it, and it was tasty.
+This wholesome Maple Oat Bread is nothing fancy, just a delicious, tender loaf of bread that I adapted from Kevin’s recipe over at Closet Cooking.
+The recipe calls for a sprinkle of maple sugar on top, but I did a sprinkle of coconut sugar instead my first try.
 It enhances the maple flavor and gives that nice sheen to the bread that you see in the picture below.
 Still, I did opt to omit the sugar topping in my second loaf so that it could be used either for breakfast toast or sandwich bread.
 It was still quite delicious, but the maple flavor was a bit more subtle.

 If you haven’t made bread from scratch, it’s time to get started.
 Many brands of store-bought bread contain dairy and/or added preservatives, hydrogenated oils, high fructose corn syrup … you get the picture.
 You really can’t beat the quality of from-scratch bread, and it is surprisingly easy to make.
 Yes, you have to let it rise, twice, but for that you need not be present.
 Simply 10 minutes of hands of labor will yield you a loaf like this …

-- 1 Teaspoon Ground Cinnamon (optional, I'm addicted to cinnamon, and it does help to bring out the sweetness in the bread)
+- 1 Teaspoon ground cinnamon (optional, it does help to bring out the sweetness in the bread)

 - 1 to 2 tablespoons maple sugar or coconut / palm sugar (optional, see note above)